KROIA/CmakeLibCreator/Documentation/InputElements.md

 If the library you create uses some QT5 dependencies, you have to check that checkbox.

 ## QT deploy
 If you want to deploy your exe files in the example/unitTest folder using **windeployqt.exe**, then check this checkbox.
 Using the deployment allows you to start a Qt application from within Visual Studio.
 The QT Creator would not need to have the QT dll's in the same folder as the executable because it already knows where to find the dll's.
-This is not true for Visual Studio, so deployment is needed to copy all needed resources from Qt to the binary folder.
+This is not true for Visual Studio, so deployment is needed to copy all needed resources from Qt to the binary folder.<br>
-**If you create a clean build, you have to install your compiled binary first, to be able to run the application.**
+**If you create a clean build, you have to install your compiled binary first, to be able to run the application.**<br>
-Install: Go to **Visual Studio -> Build->"Logger Install"** This will trigger the deployment.
+Install: Go to **Visual Studio -> Build->"Logger Install"**<br>
+This will trigger the deployment.

 ## QT Modules

 <img src="UI_QT_modules.png" alt="QT Modules" width="300"/>

-If your library uses QT you may wan't to specify which modules are required.
+If your library uses QT you may wan't to specify which modules are required.<br>
-You can select the modules you need.
+You can select the modules you need.<br>
-**Core** and **Widgets** are the most common used modules.
+**Core** and **Widgets** are the most common used modules.<br>
-If you need a module that is not in this list, you can add it manually to the file:
+If you need a module that is not in this list, you can add it manually to the file:<br>
-**LibraryRoot/CMakeLists.txt**:
+**LibraryRoot/CMakeLists.txt**:<br>
 ``` cmake
 ...
 # Needed QT modules                             # <AUTO_REPLACED>